What Are the Best Winter Cocktails to Make at Your Home Bar?

 Irish Coffee: The After-Dinner Showstopper

 A properly made Irish Coffee is a revelation.
 Most people have only had bad versions — too sweet, wrong cream, stale coffee.
-The real thing is balanced, elegant, and warming.
+The real thing is balanced, elegant, and warming in a way that no other drink quite achieves.

 Recipe: 45ml Irish whiskey, 120ml hot fresh coffee, 15ml demerara syrup.
 Stir in a warmed glass mug.
 Float lightly whipped (not stiff) cream on top by pouring over the back of a spoon.
 Do not stir — you drink the hot coffee through the cold cream.

 The key is the cream.
 It should be whipped just until it pours thickly, not until it forms peaks.
+Think of it as barely thickened — it needs to float as a layer, not sit as a blob.
 And use good coffee — this is not the place for instant.
+A freshly brewed medium roast with some body to it works best.

 Mulled Wine: The Crowd Pleaser

 Nothing fills a home with warmth faster than a pot of mulled wine on the stove.
-It is the ultimate hosting drink for winter gatherings.
+It is the ultimate hosting drink for winter gatherings — the aroma alone will make your guests feel at home before they even take their coats off.

 Recipe for a batch (6 servings): One bottle of dry red wine, 60ml brandy, 60ml honey, 2 cinnamon sticks, 4 cloves, 2 star anise, orange peel strips.
 Heat gently (never boil — boiling drives off the alcohol and makes it bitter).
 Let it simmer for 15 minutes to let the spices infuse.